nggit/awaiter/README.md

     print(result)

     executor.shutdown()
-    # the thread is closed here
+    # the thread will be closed.
+    # if you want to wait until all queued tasks are completed:
+    # await executor.shutdown()

 if __name__ == '__main__':
     asyncio.run(main())